 This post contains references to products from one or more of our advertisers.
 We may receive compensation when you click on links to those products.
 For an explanation of our Advertising Disclosure, visit this page.

-Earlier this year, the horrific images of people stuck in their cars after a massive winter storm stopped traffic along the I-95 in Virginia really stuck with me.
+The horrific images of people stuck in their cars after a massive winter storm stopped traffic along the I-95 in Virginia a couple of years ago really stuck with me.
 Here’s an NBC News video.

 “Thousands of drivers were stuck on the East Coast’s busiest highway for more than 20 hours with some of them forced to leave their cars behind.”
 You wouldn’t think this could happen with today’s modern technology but obviously, it can.